Dg-separable dg-extensions: General consequences of dg-separability

 is an equivalence of categories.
 Then

 Since $\ker(d_K)$ is a gr-field, by \cite[Lemma 1.7]{vanOystaenGeel} $\ker(\delta_M)$ has a $\ker(d_K)$-basis $I$ of homogeneous elements.
 Hence, $A\otimes_KM=A^I$. \dickebox

 \begin{Cor} Let $(A,d_A)$ be an acyclic dg-algebras over some graded commutative acyclic dg-division ring $(K,d_K)$ and suppose that $\varphi:(K,d)\ra(A,d_A)$ is a dg-separable dg-extension.
 Then any dg-module over $(A,d_A)$ is a projective object in the category of dg-modules over $(A,d_A)$.
-Moreover, if $(A,d_A)$ is dg-artinian and dg-Noetherian, then the category of dg-modules over $(A,d)$ is semisimple and $\ker(d_A)$ is graded-semisimple. \end{Cor}
+Moreover, if $(A,d_A)$ is dg-artinian, then the category of dg-modules over $(A,d)$ is semisimple and $\ker(d_A)$ is graded-semisimple. \end{Cor}

 Proof.
 Indeed, by Theorem~\ref{separableimplieseveryobjectisdirectfactoroffree} every dg-module over $(A,d_A)$ is a direct factor of $(A,d_A)^I$ for some index set $I$.
 By Theorem~\ref{acyclicimpliesequivofcategories}, since $(A,d_A)$ is assumed to be acyclic, $(A,d_A)$ is a projective object in the category of dg-modules over $(A,d_A)$.
 Remark~\ref{everyobjectprojissemisimple} shows that this implies that the category of dg-modules over $(A,d_A)$ is semisimple.
+By \cite[Theorem 2.1]{dgHopkins} a dg-artinian acyclic dg-algebra is dg-Noetherian.
 For dg-artinian and dg-Noetherian algebras the concepts of semisimplicity and of J-semisimplicity coincides for finitely generated dg-modules.
 But by Theorem~\ref{acyclicimpliesequivofcategories} we get that this implies that $\ker(d_A)$ is graded-semisimple. \dickebox

 We can prove an analogue to \cite[Proposition 1.3]{Kuelshammernilpotent}.
 Recall that for $B\otimes_AB$-bimodules $M_1$ and $M_2$ we denote by $M_1^B$ the subset of elements $x$ in $M_1$ with $bx=xb$ for all $b\in B$, and likewise for $M_2$.
 Then for a homomorphism $\alpha:M_1\lra M_2$ of $B\otimes_AB$-bimodules we get that $\alpha(M_1^B)\subseteq M_2^B$.
 Indeed,